 If you don’t have time for downloading and installing a particular plugin, you can set the text updates in the traditional WordPress editor.
 To do so, open it and head to the line Scheduled Update on the right corner.

 Again, you will see the date and time settings.
 Decide when you want your updates to be added and press the Save button.
 Behold, your post will be refreshed automatically at the exact time you have mentioned.

 By the way, you can change and manage the settings for your posts.
 If you want to adjust them, just go to Posts > All Posts section.
 There you will see all of the texts you have prepared for updating.

-In this section, you can pick any of those posts and change it the way you want.
-The plugin uses a copy of your initial text, therefore, the one that has already been published will stay untouched.
+In this section, you can pick any of those posts and change them the way you want.
+The plugin uses a copy of your initial text.
+Therefore, the one that has already been published will stay untouched.
 All the changes will be applied to the post on the date you have mentioned only.

 If you want to update the post right now instead of refreshing it on the date you have set earlier, press the Publish Now button.